Gayoon1234/Cipher-Converter/README.md

+# Final Update
+This repository is no longer being worked on :(
+With the exception of the Vigenere Cipher all other cipers can be directly implemented in any JavaScript based framework.

 # Converters and Ciphers

-This is a passion project currently still in development. \
+~This is a passion project currently still in development.~ \
 It is a rails 6 project with ruby 3.0.1, however most of the current converters/ciphers are written in javascript. \
 \
-It is currently hosted at: https://vast-wave-08456.herokuapp.com/ \
+~It is currently hosted at: https://vast-wave-08456.herokuapp.com/~ \
 List of Ciphers/Converters

 Converters